by Mike Ratliff

 From this it is clear that Paul is referring to all of what we call Sacred Scripture, the Old Testament and New Testament.
 Of course, when Paul wrote this the New Testament was still being written.
 In any case, from this context we see that Paul had a very high view of God’s Word and it was Sacred Scripture he was referring to here.

 What does it mean that “All Scripture is breathed out by God”?
-I translated as “God-breathed”the Greek word θεόπνευστος or theopneustos, which is a compound word comprised of θεός or theos, “God,” and πνέω or pneō, “to breathe hard, or blow.”
+I translated as “God-breathed” the Greek word θεόπνευστος or theopneustos, which is a compound word comprised of θεός or theos, “God,” and πνέω or pneō, “to breathe hard, or blow.”
 What does this tell us?
 The word πνέω speaks of of a conscious breathing, not something unintentional or done unconsciously, therefore, the fact that all of God’s Word, Sacred Scripture is God-Breathed means that it is inspired and the inspiration is the forceful and conscious exhaling of God into the Scripture writers.
 God used their minds, vocabularies, and experiences to produce His own perfect infallible, inerrant Word.

-Paul tells us that since this is so, then it is, “profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.”
+Paul tells us that since this is so, then it is, “profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”
 It also means that when it speaks in judgement that it is also right and those who refuse to listen, heed and repent are going to be held liable and they hate that.
 It also talks a lot about how we are to fear God and what I see in so many “antinomians” of all sorts is that they pooh-pooh that and say there is no need to fear God.
 I think the Word of God calls those people “fools.”

 Soli Deo Gloria!